Useful Life Definition

 - When there are technological advancements, the asset will become obsolete as the same will no longer match the requirements of the current market.

-- The asset may last longer than it’s estimated useful life, but the cost of maintenance of assets will considerably go high after a point of time.
+- The asset may last longer than its estimated useful life, but the cost of maintenance of assets will considerably go high after a point in time.
 Over time the asset may become obsolete, and significant repairs can happen.
 It is determined based on how long the asset can be used before replacement.

-- Useful life is the estimated life of a depreciable asset until which it can be put to use for revenue-generating operations.
-It directly impacts depreciation expense as depreciation is calculated based on the number of years of assets life.
-More it is, lesser will be the depreciation and vice versa.
+- Useful life for depreciation is the estimated life of a depreciable asset until it can be used for revenue-generating operations.
+It directly impacts depreciation expense as depreciation is calculated based on years of assets life.
+More it is, the less the depreciation will be and vice versa.

-- Any change in it will alter the depreciation expense, and it will have an impact on the profitability of the business.
+- Any change in it will alter the depreciation expense, and it will impact the profitability of the business.
 If depreciation is more, the profitability will reduce.
-However, depreciation is a non-cash expenditure, so the same will affect the cash flow of the business.
+However, depreciation is a non-cash expenditure, so the same will affect the business's cash flow.

-- Depreciation will be considered only when this life of the asset is more than a year.
-E.g., building, vehicles, etc. When an asset is procured, the entire cost of the asset is not expensed off as the same is capitalized, and it is depreciated over its useful life.
+- Depreciation will be considered only when the asset's life is more than a year.
+E.g., building, vehicles, etc. When an asset is procured, the entire cost is not expensed off as the same is capitalized, and it is depreciated over its useful life.

-Below are the examples to understand the concept in a better manner –
+Below are the examples to understand the concept of useful life of equipment in a better manner –

 E.g., .#1

-X Corp purchased a vehicle for transportation of its goods from its factory to the warehouse.
-The cost of the vehicle is $55,000, and it’s expected useful life is 10 years and the salvage value is $5,000.
+X Corp purchased a vehicle to transport its goods from its factory to the warehouse.
+The cost of the vehicle is $55,000, its expected useful life is ten years, and the salvage value is $5,000.

 Solution